MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/monitoring.md

 ## Define performance targets

 Identifying key performance metrics involves determining the essential measurements that track the progress towards achieving workload performance goals.
-This identification provides a quantifiable way to measure and improve performance efficiency.
+These metrics provide a quantifiable way to measure and improve performance efficiency.

 When you identify key metrics to focus on, consider metrics related to capacity, response time, deflection rate, and engagement and outcomes: